Javascript DHTML Drop Down Menu Powered by dhtml-menu-builder.com

 Otherwise only contests occurring during the pilot's valid membership will be counted.

-(f) All races that follow and enforce published AMA or NMPRA rules; and at which there are at least 5 pilots who enter and actually compete in at least one heat, and at least 4 rounds are flown; will automatically be counted for national points.
+(f) All races that follow and enforce published AMA or NMPRA rules; and at which there are at least 5 pilots who enter and actually compete in at least one heat, and at least 4 rounds are flown; will be counted for national points.

 (g) Races that deviate from published AMA or NMPRA rules may be counted for national points but must receive approval from a majority vote of the NMPRA Board of Directors.

-(h) Pilots can only be awarded points against the pilots their matrix.
+(h) Pilots can only be awarded points against the pilots in their matrix.
 Thus, if an event contains multiple matrices, then each matrix will be considered an individual event.
 (EX: AMA Nationals using an A & B matrix for qualifying followed by a “finals” matrix would be considered 3 separate events.)
 In addition, only those pilots who actually competed in at least one heat will count.
 (EX: If a pilot crashes in practice and does not compete in the event, he will not count as a competitor even though his name may still be in the matrix and listed in the final standings.)

 (i) The formula used to determine the points awarded to the pilot is: